Skip to main content

 3. Drag and drop your files onto the upload area, or click to browse your computer.
 You can select multiple files at once.

-4. Your files appear in a list — remove any you don't want before confirming.
+4. Your files appear in a list.
+Remove any you do not want before confirming.

 Your documents are processed and available to Co-Pilot within seconds.